JSAbrahams/mamba_doc/philosophy/inspirations.md

 Java      | OOP concepts.
 Static typing rules.
 C#        | OOP concepts.
 Static typing rules and type inference.
 Scala     | That everything is an object, including primitives of the language.
 Pattern Matching.
 Kotlin    | Ranges baked into the language.
 Type aliases.
-Relying in keywords to define common use cases and patterns.
+Covariance and Contravariance using `in` and `out`.
 Ada       | Custom data types (or type aliases) with ranges, which also inspired use of type refinement.
 Use of natural language over symbols, such as using `and` as opposed to `&&`.
 C++       | OOP concepts and operator overloading.
 C         | General programming concepts.
 Not so much a direct inspiration but more a general influence.